guangxiangdebizi/URL2QR-MCP/README.md

 ✨ **That's it!** You can now use the QR code generation tool without running your own server.

+**Tip:** When self-hosting on a public server, remember to set the `PUBLIC_BASE_URL` environment variable so that generated download links use your public domain instead of `localhost`.

 ### Option 2: Run Your Own Local Server

 #### 1. Start the Server